 The patent has been met with some critics; with some saying it invades their privacy.
 Others have seen it as a good move for artists and those who want a non-smartphone environment.
 This can also be used in an educational way, with an infrared signal used to give more details about a certain object, such as a plant.

-It's still not clear how the technology will really be utilised, but it's clear that Apple is thinking about it.
+It's still not clear how the technology will really be used, but it's clear Apple is thinking about it.

-The patent describes a system that takes a series of photographs at slightly different angles and stitches them together to create a 'super-resolution' photograph.
+The patent describes a system that takes a series of photographs at slightly different angles and stitches them together to create a 'super-resolution' image.

 Apple doesn't suggest a device would capture every photo this way.
 Instead, the user would have the option to turn super-resolution mode on, much like HDR and Panorama modes.